 We purchased our building in March of 2014.
 The build out process was a huge challenge.
 We had months of delays due to building permits, issues with contractors, and supplies not showing up.
 We also ran into significant financial issues as almost everything was costing thousands of dollars more than anticipated.
 There were countless times we thought there was no way we were going to make it to our Grand Opening but somehow we did it.
 We opened our doors in September of 2014.
 We had barely enough money left to purchase the ingredients for our first batch of meals.

-Believe it or not retail was a very small part of our original plan Justin (my husband) and I both thought this concept was amazing as an online store but there were a few very large obstacles standing in our way so we focused on the retail expansion.
-Throughout the last few years Justin and I have been working tirelessly trying to make this online store a reality and in December, 2016 everything had finally fallen into place.
-So our little idea to make home cooked dinners easier, that started in our home kitchen has grown into a business with 4 retail locations that has the ability to ship its product to the entire east coast and all of the way out to Chicago!
+Believe it or not, retail was a very small part of our original plan.
+Justin (my husband) and I both thought this concept was amazing as an online store but there were a few very large obstacles standing in our way, so we focused on the retail expansion.
+Throughout the last few years Justin and I have been working tirelessly trying to make this online store a reality, and in December 2016 everything had finally fallen into place and we started shipping to the eastern half of the country.
+Since then our online business has picked up so much that we have been able to work out agreements with shipping company to expand our reach to the entire country.
+So our little idea to make home cooked dinners easier that started in our home kitchen has grown into a business with 5 retail locations that has the ability to ship its product to the entire continental United States!